mpmenne/launchcode-java-class/pset6/README.md

 * Query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words "METROLINK STATION")

-* Query to list the total number of Metrolink stations  (hint:  all of the metrolink stations contain the words 'METROLINK STATION')
+* Query to list the total number of Metrolink stations

 * Query to list of all of the arrival times at the Shrewsbury Metrolink Stations.